-The Original Rider Waite Tarot Deck (£16) – A true classic.
-A lot of other tarots are based on this deck, and many tarot guide books refer to it, which makes this a good choice of deck to begin your tarot journey.
-Conceived by A.E.
-Waite; cards designed by Pamela Colman Smith.
+The Original Rider Waite Tarot Deck (£16) conceived by A.E.
+Waite, and designed by Pamela Colman Smith.
+A true classic – the archetypal tarot – upon which a lot of other tarots are based; many tarot guide books refer to it, which makes this a good choice of deck to begin your tarot journey.

 Healing Light Tarot (£22) written and illustrated by Christopher Butler.
 Healing Light is a Celtic concept.
 Light never shines at its fullest; it always comes with its own shadow.
 At Dusk and Dawn, when the veil between this world and the spiritual realm is at its thinnest, is a time for visions, realisations and above all, healing.
 The main motif of this deck is the mandorla, the oval-shaped portal created when two circles overlap.
 A symbol of the divine feminine, the mandorla is a healing gateway.
 Where it opens there is healing and wholeness.

-Beginner’s Guide to Tarot (£24.99) by Juliet Sharman-Burke, with cards illustrated by Giovanni Caselli – 192-page book plus full deck of 78 cards, “specially designed for the novice with every card designed in a clear and distinctive style.”
+Beginner’s Guide to Tarot (£24.99) by Juliet Sharman-Burke, with cards illustrated by Giovanni Caselli.
+A 192-page book plus full deck of 78 cards, “specially designed for the novice with every card designed in a clear and distinctive style.